 Entrepreneurs from all over the world look to the United States to establish their companies and enjoy the perks of the American economic environment.
 Tech and e-commerce giants often headquarter in California regions such as Silicon Valley, for which the state has gained popularity amongst up-and-coming entrepreneurs as well.
 Now, let’s see how to start an LLC in California and the pros and cons the state offers to global business founders.

 But first, should I open a business in California?

-The tech world sees California as the Mecca to establish software companies because of the popularity of Silicon Valley within the industry.
+The tech world sees California as the main hub for software companies because of the popularity of Silicon Valley within the industry.
 The tricky part is that tech giants such as Google, Tesla, Amazon, and Apple have re-incorporated in other states while maintaining their offices in California.
 But why does this happen?
 The truth is that California has some disadvantages that may discourage entrepreneurs from registering their LLCs or Corps in the state.
 It’s important to mention that Globalfy doesn’t register companies in California.
 Keep reading to understand why.